Son of the Pink Panther

 Son of the Pink Panther is a 1993 comedy film.
 It is the ninth and final installment of the original The Pink Panther film series starting from the 1963 film.
-Directed by Blake Edwards, it stars Roberto Benigni as Inspector Clouseau's illegitimate son.
+Directed by Blake Edwards, it stars Roberto Benigni as Inspector Jacques Clouseau's illegitimate son Jacques Gambrelli.
 Also in this film are Panther regulars Herbert Lom, Burt Kwouk and Graham Stark and a star of the original 1963 film, Claudia Cardinale.
 It was the final film for both director Blake Edwards and composer Henry Mancini; Mancini died on June 14, 1994, and Edwards retired from film-making in 1995.

 Plot

-Princess Yasmin of Lugash is abducted in French territorial waters off the coast of Nice by terrorists led by mercenary Hans in order to force her father to abdicate and allow her disgraced stepmother's lover, a military general with terrorist ties to a neighboring kingdom, to claim the throne.
-Police Commissioner Dreyfus is tasked with solving the case of Yasmin's disappearance.
+Princess Yasmin of Lugash is abducted in French territorial waters off the coast of Nice by terrorists led by mercenary Hans in order to force her father King Haroak to abdicate and allow her disgraced stepmother's lover Jaffar, a military general with terrorist ties to a neighboring kingdom, to claim the throne.
+Police Commissioner Charles Dreyfus is tasked with solving the case of Yasmin's disappearance.
 While investigating in the South of France, he has a run-in with the kidnappers and local gendarme Jacques Gambrelli.
-Jacques opens the doors of the kidnapper's van and unknowingly spots the Princess who he believes is the driver's sister en route to the hospital.
+Jacques opens the doors of Hans' van and unknowingly spots Yasmin who he believes is Hans' sister en route to the hospital.

 Not wanting any witnesses, Hans sends his henchmen to kill Jacques.
 Dreyfus follows him to the hospital and observes.
 The bumbling Jacques eventually gets his bicycle stuck in a wet cement sidewalk outside the hospital.
-Hans' henchmen spot Jacques, but Dreyfus intervenes and saves him.
+Hans' henchmen spot Jacques but Dreyfus intervenes and saves him.
 Jacques then takes Dreyfus to his home where he lives with his mother Maria whom Dreyfus recognizes as a suspect in a murder case 30 years ago.
 Maria says Jacques is actually the illegitimate son of the late Inspector Jacques Clouseau.
 Hans' men attempt to plant a bomb under the Gambrelli house, which leads to Dreyfus becoming injured instead and sent to the hospital.

 While Maria decides to stay beside the injured Dreyfus to see him recover, Jacques learns of his origins from them.
-He decides to rescue Princess Yasmin and prove himself his father's true heir and legacy.
-At the hospital, Jacques recognizes one of the henchmen.
-The henchman wants a doctor for Hans, who was injured after Yasmin attempted to escape.
+He decides to rescue Yasmin and prove himself Closeau's true heir and legacy.
+At the hospital, Jacques recognizes Yussa, Hans' henchwoman.
+Yussa wants a doctor for Hans, who was injured after Yasmin attempted to escape.
 Impersonating a doctor, Jacques gains access to the terrorists' hideout and attempts to treat the injured Hans.
-Jacques accidentally stabs himself in the cheek with a needle filled with Novocaine and gets locked up with the princess.
+Jacques accidentally stabs himself in the cheek with a needle filled with Novocaine and gets locked up with Yasmin.